pvcraven/2017_web_security/source/ddos/ddos.rst

 attack, there are measures the company can take to decrease the chance of a large, expensive and damaging attack from taking place.

-* Architecture
+* Architecture:

   - Having a strong technical architecture can be important to decrease the risk of an attack
-  - H aving servers in different data centers, locating data centers on different networks, ensuring data centers have diverse paths, and eliminating bottlenecks in data centers and networks they are connected to
+  - Having servers in different data centers, locating data centers on different networks, ensuring data centers have diverse paths, and eliminating bottlenecks in data centers and networks they are connected to

-* Hardware & Bandwidth
+* Hardware & Bandwidth:

   - Network firewalls, web application firewalls, and load balancers can defend against protocol attacks and application attacks
   - If it is affordable, it can be beneficial to scale up network bandwidth to absorb large traffic volume.
-This is more realistic for large organizations.
+This is more realistic for large organizations

-* Outsourcing
+* Outsourcing:

   - There are also several services that specialize in responding to different kinds of attacks
   - They can provide cloud scrubbing services for attack traffic
-  - Internet Service Providers can also offer DDoS mitigation that can help respond to attacks [Kar]_.
+  - Internet Service Providers can also offer DDoS mitigation that can help respond to attacks [Kar]_

-* Other
+* Other:

   - Having Good email distribution practicies
   - Applying email filters
   - Creating proper authentication credentials for system administration
   - Maintaining proper communication with customers
-  - Having a plan in preparation of an attack [Rub]_.
+  - Having a plan in preparation of an attack [Rub]_

 *Written by Taylor, Edited by Esteban and Morgan.*